keyboard2769/nb-kosui/README.md

 Key Optional System User Interface
 ===
-my Processing based utility classes, based on processing's `core.jar`, for building quit craftable hardware-panel like SCADA system. i know it is a nonsense name, but anyway.
+my Processing based utility classes, based on processing's `core.jar`, for building quit craft-able hardware-panel like SCADA system. i know it is a nonsense name, but anyway.

 ---
 ## packages

 #### local UI
-- basically a direct drawing UI library with no event handling machanism.
+- basically a direct drawing UI library with no event handling mechanism.
 - instead, it has two ID based system for mouse and keyboard input.

 #### swing UI